 Help Desk Activities

 With cloud-based solutions, the software vendor is responsible for maintaining the hardware and servers, and therefore all the associated back-up, database monitoring and protection, security and disaster recovery costs.
 These fees are typically built into monthly license fees; however, the numbers are significantly lower than what you would pay if you had the servers onsite, due to economies of scale.
-Because Blue Link (and other cloud-based companies) provide services and equipment for a variety of customers, the costs are more spread out.
+Because Blue Link (and other hosted ERP companies) provide services and equipment for a variety of customers, the costs are more spread out.

 When Does On-Premises Make Sense?

-For most small-medium size businesses, cloud-based software is the best option.
+For most small-medium-size businesses, cloud-based software is the best option.
 Not only economically, but from a management and resource standpoint as well.
 You are not in the business of IT or maintaining hardware and servers, and therefore there is no reason to implement an on-premises software solution.
 In this situation, the only time on-premises makes sense is if your business is located in a rural area where a reliable internet connection is not an option.
 Unfortunately, if that is the case, you will need on-premises.
 Where on-premises does make sense is for larger corporations that have an in-house IT department and already have onsite servers in place to manage other internal systems.